agap1861/java-filmorate/README.md

 ```
 SELECT *

-FROM film AS f
+FROM films AS f

 WHERE id IN (

 SELECT film_id

-FROM film_likes
+FROM films_likes

 GROUP BY film_id